alexGuerraDev/backend-toolbox-test/README.md

 ## Usage

 To run, only you must enter in your terminal the command `npm start`.
 If you like to make changes in the project is preferable to run the command `npm run dev`.
+If you want run the project with docker enter the command `npm run serve`.

 ## Routes